-BILLY SUTER chats to seasoned singer PERCY SMITH who, after recent Barnyard Theatre performances countrywide, is newly settled again in Durban and performing in the new show at Durban’s Rhumbelow Theatre in Cunningham Road, Umbilo.
-It’s Gotta Lotta Soul, also featuring vocalist Marion Loudon and musicians Andy Turrell, Jill Murraybrown and Calli Thomson.
-Performances are at 8pm today (July 14) and 2pm on Sunday (July 16), then again at 8pm next Friday and Saturday (July 21 and 22) and 2pm and 6.30pm next Sunday (July 23).
+BILLY SUTER chats to seasoned singer PERCY SMITH who, after recent Barnyard Theatre performances countrywide, is newly settled again in Durban and performing in the new show at Durban’s Rhumbelow Theatre at Tina’s Hotel, Beryldene Road, Kloof.
+It’s Gotta Lotta Soul, also featuring vocalist Marion Loudon and musicians Andy Turrell, Jill Murraybrown, Calli Thomson and Jason Kylen.
+After rave reviews for its debut season at the Rhumbelow Theare in Umbilo, the show now has Kloof performances at 8pm nightly, from Wednesday to Saturday (September 6 to 9), and 2pm on Sunday (September 10).
 Tickets cost R150 each.
 Book at Computicket are phone Roland at 082 499 8636.

 TELL ME A BIT ABOUT “WHOLE LOTTA SOUL”, YOUR ROLE IN IT AND WHAT YOU WOULD SAY TO PEOPLE TO ENCOURAGE THEM TO SEE IT.
 ALSO, IS THERE A STORYLINE?